 Use freshly ground beans

 Your coffee is only going to be as good as the coffee beans you use.
-So make sure you invest in high quality, freshly roasted coffee beans.
-It is always best to grind your coffee beans on demand as well, which helps keep the coffee fresh and tasting good.
-If you don’t have a grinder you may need to invest in a quality burr grinder.
+So make sure you invest in high-quality, freshly roasted coffee beans.
+It is always best to grind your coffee beans on-demand, which helps keep the coffee fresh and tasting good.
+If you don’t have a grinder, you may need to invest in a quality burr grinder.

 Weigh Your Coffee

-When it comes to brewing the best coffee you should use the golden ratio of coffee brewing which is 1:18 or 55g of coffee to every 1L of water.
+When brewing the best coffee, you should use the golden ratio of coffee brewing which is 1:18 or 55g of coffee, to every 1L of water.
 Don’t just eyeball your coffee but weigh it out on a scale to ensure an accurate and consistently brewed coffee.

 Use Filtered Water

 I’m sure you will know that the main ingredient in coffee is water, so bad water= bad coffee.
 Make sure you use filtered water for the best-tasting coffee.
 Or use a machine that has a water filter built-in.